CleverRaven/Cataclysm-DDA/doc/development_process.md

 An issue we run into occasionally is that our responses can be short and straightforward, which can rub people the wrong way.
 The intent is to be matter-of-fact and completely clear, not unkind.
 We have found that if we try to be *too gentle*, we leave room for confusion: people continue working on a thing that will never be OK to add, and wind up wasting more of their effort, which is a really bad outcome and definitely not more kind in the long run.
 Remember that, first, text doesn't convey tone well; and second, we don't want to make it seem open to debate if it isn't.
 However, we can guarantee that nobody wants you to feel badly for having ideas and excitement about the game.[^ajoke]

-#### I've heard a lot of things get merged to the project, then reverted.
+#### Do a lot of things get merged to the project, then reverted?

 This is a thing that happens sometimes; because it's a rare and significant event, it often gets a bit of publicity and seems like something that happens more.
 At time of writing there have been roughly 1-2 reversions per month in the last year, which is around 0.2% of the PRs merged.
 Most of these are reverted for infrastructure reasons, and added back as soon as possible.
 It's very important to understand that on our end, **we consider reversions a failure of the dev team** to adequately review submissions.
 They mean that we messed up and we're fixing it as best we can.

 The best way to protect yourself from getting something reverted, or rejected before merge, is to (1) discuss your project, especially with developers, and make sure it's appropriate, (2) [get someone to review your PR before it's merged]([https://github.com/CleverRaven/Cataclysm-DDA/blob/master/doc/reviewing_PR_guide.md](https://docs.cataclysmdda.org/reviewing_PR_guide.html)), and (3) keep your changes to individually small PRs where they can be properly reviewed and studied before being added.
 However, remember that *by far* most PRs are not reverted nor rejected.

-#### I've started a PR and now I'm getting a ton of requested changes.
+#### How do I deal with a ton of comments and suggestions to my idea?

 If you're feeling overwhelmed by the amount of work being piled on you, first, we recommend making sure the suggestions are coming from someone with some authority on the matter.
 When in doubt, these issues are easiest to sort out on Discord, where it's easier to tell who has some authority with CleverRaven.
 On GitHub, it can be tougher to tell who's in charge; this is just a fundamental flaw with how the site works, and there's no easy way around it.
 We're doing our best to make sure that more senior project members get a user badge, like this:
 ![image](https://github.com/I-am-Erk/Cataclysm-DDA/assets/45136638/6106b80f-274e-43c7-a937-58f601f035e6)